 Extra Duties Fee

-Some property management contracts list miscellaneous or “extra duties” fees, which cover any extra labor not covered by other costs or that may not be explicitly listed in the contract.
+Some property management contracts list miscellaneous or “extra duties” fees, which cover any extra labor not explicitly listed in the contract.
 Extra duties fees can range from as little as $50 per month to several hundred dollars per month.
 They are acceptable if they are not too high but are not necessary.

 It’s a good idea to make sure that any services not explicitly listed in a contract are still listed as “extra duties.”
 This clarity of understanding prevents property management companies from feeling obligated to do things they did not agree to and prevents you from being taken advantage of.